lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 $ sudo apt-get dist-upgrade
 $ sudo do-release-upgrade # sudo update-manager -c
 ```
-The upgrade starts and you are done.
-Once finished, do not forget to clean up and check your apps working!
+The upgrade starts.
+Once finished, **do not forget to clean up** and check all your apps working!